On Multiangle Discrete Fractional Periodic Transforms: Efficient Multiangle Fractional periodic Transforms

-In \cite{vargas2005multiangle}, the authors have used the eigenvalue multiplicities of the CDFT to construct an algorithm which efficiently computes the multiangle CDFRFT (MA-CDFRFT) of a signal with length $N$, i.e., the CDFRFTs for $N$ fractional orders $\boldsymbol{a} = \{0, 4/N, \dots, 4(N-1)/N\}$.
-A naive approach has complexity $\mathcal{O}(N^3)$ due to the $N$ matrix multiplications involved; in \cite{vargas2005multiangle} they use FFTs to reduce this complexity to $\mathcal{O}(N^2 \log N)$.
-More concretely, the MA-(C)DFRFT $\boldsymbol{X}$ of a signal $\boldsymbol{x}$ can be computed as
+In \cite{vargas2005multiangle}, the authors have used the eigenvalue multiplicities of the CDFT to construct an algorithm which efficiently computes the multiangle CDFRFT (MA-CDFRFT), i.e., the CDFRFTs of fractional orders $\{0, 4/N, \dots, 4(N-1)/N\}$ in parallel.
+A naive approach has complexity $\mathcal{O}(N^3)$ due to the $N$ matrix-vector multiplications involved, while they use FFTs to reduce this complexity to $\mathcal{O}(N^2 \log N)$.
+In this section, we generalize their method so that it applies to any $M$-periodic transform $\boldsymbol{W}$.

-where the column $\boldsymbol{X}[:,r]$ contains the (C)DFRFT of order $a = {4r/N}$.
-This was shown in \cite{vargas2005multiangle} for the MA-CDFRFT, however, the derivation is identical for the MA-DFRFT, which we build upon in Sec. \ref{sec:mafrft}.
-Note that the definition of $\boldsymbol{X}$ in \eqref{eq:ma_cdfrft} is transposed in comparison to \cite{vargas2005multiangle, oswald2025fmcw}, as this eases the analysis of its symmetries in Sec. \ref{sec:halve}.
-In the centered case, the particular structure of $\boldsymbol{l}_c$ allows for efficient computation of $\boldsymbol{X}_c$ by performing row-wise FFTs $\sqrt{N} \boldsymbol{W}_s$ of $\boldsymbol{Z}_c$, i.e.,